Funding, Criteria, & Guidelines

 Funding Parameters/Application Deadlines/Timeframes for Response:

-- Requests for between $501 and $2000 are considered four times per year, during the second week of each academic quarter, and should be submitted on or before the first Wednesday of the quarter.
+- Requests for between $1000 and $2500—as well as requests for up to $7500 by UChicago faculty leading IRC-Discovery affiliated collaborations—are considered four times per year, during the second week of each academic quarter, and should be submitted on or before the first Wednesday of the quarter.
 Responses are normally given no later than Monday of the third week of the quarter.

-- Requests for between $2001 and $5000 for Chicago-based initiatives are considered once a year, and should be submitted on or before April 21 of the academic year prior to the year during which the initiative will take place.
+- Requests for between $2500 and $7500 for (non-IRC Discovery) Chicago-based initiatives are considered once a year, and should be submitted on or before April 21 of the academic year prior to the year during which the initiative will take place.
 Responses are normally given within a month of that date.
-Regardless of the timing of the request, $1500 is the maximum amount FCC will provide to support a project based at the University of Chicago Center in Paris.
+Regardless of the timing of the request, $2500 is the maximum amount FCC will provide to support a project based at the University of Chicago Center in Paris.

 - FCC directors evaluate each application according to: 1) the extent to which the project aligns with the center’s two-fold mission,* 2) the project’s potential benefit to UChicago and/or the broader community, 3) the visibility and potential impact of the project, and 4) the levels of intellectual and financial support the project enjoys within various UChicago units and/or outside communities.